xwmx/nb/README.md

 Usage:
   nb show (<id> | <filename> | <path> | <title>) [-p | --print]
           [--filename | --id | --info | --path | --render | --title]
+          [--type [<type>]]
   nb show <notebook>

 Options:
   --filename        Print the filename of the item.
   --id              Print the id number of the item.
   --info            Print the id, filename, and title of the item.
   --path            Print the full path of the item.
   -p, --print       Print to standard output / terminal.
   --render          Use `pandoc` [1] to render the file to HTML and display with
                     `lynx` [2] (if available) or `w3m` [3].
 If `pandoc` is not available, `--render` is ignored.
   --title           Print the title of the note.
+  --type [<type>]   Print the file extension or, when <type> is specified,
+                    return true if the item matches <type>. <type> can be a file extension or one of the following types: archive, audio, bookmark, document, folder, image,
+                    text, video

 Description:
   Show a note or notebook.
 Notes in text file formats can be rendered or